jakemcc/jakemccrary.com/source/_posts/2015-11-08-sql-aggregate-a-set-of-values-together.markdown

        (map (fn [[title categories]] {:title title :categories categories}))))
 ```

-In my experience you'll often start with something like this and then
+I've been writing Clojure for a long time and when I see something
-start doing very similar squash operations on slightly different data.
+like above it still takes me a bit of time to figure out what is
-Eventually you end up extracting a function (maybe called `squash`)
+happening.
+Not only that, but eventually your project has different
-that performs the common operations.
-You'll feel great about this
+squash operations depending on what data you're pulling back from the
-extraction and then a few months later you'll finally write another
+database.
+They are probably mostly similar and eventually you abstract
-query that needs to use `squash`.
-In effort to understand it you'll
+the differences and feel great.
+Then you come back months later and
-stare at it for a handful of minutes and then start looking for usages
+have to figure out how it all works.
+Luckily, if you're using a
-in the rest of your code base.
-Luckily (if you're using a database
+database that supports `array_agg`, there is a better way.

-that supports `array_agg`) there is a better way.
+The first step is to change your queries to use `array_agg`.
+The

-If you start using `array_agg` in your queries than the only code that
+second step is to extend the `clojure.java.jdbc/IResultSetReadColumn`
-needs to be maintained and understood is a pretty straight-forward
+protocol to the type returned by your jdbc driver.
+For my project that
-protocol extension.
+looks like the following code:

 ``` clojure
 ;; clojure.java.jdbc has been required as jdbc